May 23, 2026 · 18 min read

 The same shape recurs across substrates.
 In distributed systems: a client resolves the correct service identifier to a stale leader after failover; name-level matching succeeds, temporal-state matching fails, the action executes against the wrong epoch.
 In retrieval-augmented AI: a model retrieves the semantically nearest document, which is the wrong patient, the wrong environment, or the wrong time slice; topic-level matching succeeds, referent-level matching fails.
 In human cognition: the Capgras phenomenon, where visual features match the loved one but identity continuity does not and the integration mechanism that normally settles the conflict has broken.
 Different substrates, same architecture.

-The three failure modes the Compressed Medicine curriculum named at the clinical level are now derivable rather than asserted:
+The three failure modes the Compressed Medicine curriculum named at the clinical level are now expressible within this framework rather than asserted from outside it:

 All three are special cases of the same underlying breakdown: the receiver's reconstruction landed in the wrong action-relevant equivalence class, and the channel could not surface the divergence in time to act on it.